SweepCasinos > LoneStar Casino

 💡 Final Takeaway

-About the Operator – Who Runs LoneStar Casino
+About the Operator: Who Runs LoneStar Casino?

-LoneStar Social Casino is backed by RealPlay Tech Inc., a U.S.-registered company based out of Delaware — same folks who also run RealPrize Casino.
+LoneStar Social Casino is backed by RealPlay Tech Inc., a U.S.-registered company based out of Delaware, the same folks who also run RealPrize Casino.
 It’s a sweepstakes-only setup, which means you’ll only find it in the U.S., and it checks your IP before anything loads.
-The whole thing runs on infrastructure from Realplay Ltd., which seems to quietly power both platforms behind the scenes.

-Even though you won’t see big corporate banners plastered across the homepage, all the fine print points to a solid legal spine — including clear terms, address details, and a location filter that blocks anything outside eligible states.
+Even though you won’t see big corporate banners plastered across the homepage, all the fine print points to a solid legal spine, including clear terms, address details, and a location filter that blocks anything outside eligible states.

 Category Detail